-Any turbid water produced during dewatering will be pumped through an in-line flocculation system to remove suspended solids prior to discharge.
-Water soluble anionic Polyacrylamide (PAM) products will be used in concert with the in-line system to remove suspended solid laden water prior to discharge.
+The project does not contain any sediment trap for construction of work.
+Although, existing ditch between Mettel Road and M-8 maintenance facility may used as sediment trap if required.
+Any turbid water produced during dewatering of this ditch will be pumped through an in-line flocculation system to remove suspended solids prior to discharge off the construction site.
+Water soluble Polyacrylamide (PAM) products will be used in concert with the in-line system to remove suspended solid laden water prior to discharge from the sediment trap.